What makes Salman Khan’s blockbusters sound larger than life? Ask Julius Packiam

 When Packiam moved to Mumbai from Delhi about a decade ago, his ambition was to be a song composer.
 “But here, once you get slotted as a background score guy, producers don’t want to know what else you can do,” Packiam said.

 He grew up in Delhi in a large family and was exposed to a range of music – “Indian classical, Western classical, ghazals, jazz, fusion, rock, Hindi film music, and of course, Hollywood themes”.
-The work of John Williams in Jaws and Star Wars got stuck in his mind at a young age: “Williams, Jack Horner, James Newton Howard, Hans Zimmer, Junkie XL, I find inspiration in all of them.”
+The work of John Williams in Jaws and Star Wars got stuck in his mind at a young age: “Williams, James Horner, James Newton Howard, Hans Zimmer, Junkie XL, I find inspiration in all of them.”

 Packiam was a member of the hard rock band Blitzkrieg while studying at Kirori Mal College in Delhi.
 Among his classmates was the future director Kabir Khan.
 At the time, Packiam divided his time between singing covers for Blitzkrieg and jingles for composers such as Loy Mendonsa.